xster/flutter-wiki/Tree-hygiene.md

 should review the patch as soon as possible.
 If a reviewer finds problems with a patch marked TBR, the issues should be fixed as soon as possible.

+In general, if you are reverting the very last commit, you can land the commit without waiting for the bots to complete, since by definition you are bringing the tree back to a known configuration.

+If you're either adding new code or reverting a commit that isn't the last commit, then you are still bringing the tree to a new state, so please still wait for all the pre-commit tests to go green even if you are unable to find someone to review the patch before you land.
+(But then, if you aren't able to find anyone to review your patch, is it really an emergency?)

 ## Regressions